-Sarah is originally from Hermosa Beach, CA. She is a Family Nurse Practitioner with a Masters in Nursing from UH Mānoa.
+Sarah is a Family Nurse Practitioner with a Masters in Nursing from UH Mānoa.
 She also has a B.S. in Psychology from Tufts University and a Masters in Education from Carthage College.
-Sarah brings with her a wealth of experience in non-profit management and curriculum development, previously serving as the Executive of Director of Growing Great, a Los Angeles-based school garden and nutrition education non-profit.
+Sarah brings with her a wealth of experience in non-profit management and curriculum development, previously serving as the Executive Director of Growing Great, a Los Angeles-based school garden and nutrition education non-profit.
 She also works as a Nurse Practitioner at Kalihi Palama Health Center.
 Sarah is passionate about promoting health and wellness through nutrition and primary care.
-She loves spending time with her son and husband and going for runs in the mountains or on the beach.
+She loves spending time with her two sons and husband and going for runs in the mountains or on the beach.

 ʻĀINA In Schools, Educational Specialist

 Summer is from Waipahu, Oʻahu.
 She is driven by her kuleana to mālama ʻāina—to care for, protect, and ensure the continuity of all that nourishes and sustains life.
 Summer is an educator at heart and aims to encourage all children of Hawaiʻi to cultivate deep kinship with their natural environment and community.
 She has a PhD in education at UH Mānoa with a focus on ʻāina-based pedagogies.
 She loves surfing, paddling, growing food, and spending time with her ʻohana.

 Waste Reduction Coordinator